Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Discover Cars Mexico Review

-If you are in a rush and don’t have much time to explore, in this section you will find a quick overview of the most beautiful beaches at an easy and short drive from Merida, making a great day trip from the city.
+If you are in a rush and don’t have much time to explore, in this section you will find a quick overview of the most beautiful beaches at an easy and short drive from Mérida, making a great day trip from the city.

-If you have more time and want to know more about the Merida beaches, keep reading as in the next section you will find more detailed information for each one of the best Merida beaches and the best pics I took with my brand new camera and phone.
+If you have more time and want to know more about the Mérida beaches, keep reading, as in the next section, you will find more detailed information for each one of the best Mérida beaches and the best pics I took with my brand new camera and phone.

 Progreso

-Among the best places to enjoy some beach time close to Merida, Progreso is definitely the closest beach town that offers a beautiful infinite beach and great restaurants.
-It’s actually the biggest city on the gulf coast of Mexico in Yucatan.
+Among the best places to enjoy some beach time close to Mérida, Progreso is definitely the closest beach town that offers a beautiful, infinite beach and great restaurants.
+It’s actually the biggest city on the Gulf Coast of Mexico in Yucatan.

-Here is a good site where to check the cruise schedule if you want to avoid bumping into big groups of tourists.
+Here is a good site to check the cruise schedule if you want to avoid bumping into big groups of tourists.

 Sisal